When you think of India, a splash of vibrant colours often pops into your mind. Holi brings that vision to life

 It is befitting that the jubilance of Holi be reflected in its food.
 Weightwatchers beware, this is not the day to diet, as most dishes are either fried or sweet, or both.
 Here, a few treats which are definitely worth the calories.

-Gujiya are pockets of dough shaped as a half moon and stuffed with sweets, nuts and dry fruit.
+Gujiya are pockets of dough shaped like a half-moon and stuffed with sweets, nuts and dry fruit.
 The exact stuffing might differ according to the region it is found in but it is essentially the same.

 Flat and round in shape, kachori are usually made of yellow lentils and Indian spices that are wrapped in dough and deep-fried.
 A great mix of spice and crunch.